 Mr. WILLIS.
 I desire now to read to you in the express terms the judgment of the President.
-After citing the fact that Mr. Blount had been sent here to ascertaiu the facts in connection with this revolution, and after expressing a conclusion based upon Mr. Blount's report, that this revolution resulted largely if not entirely from the improper intervention of our then minister, and of the American troops, and expressing his desire within certain limitations to correct the wrong done, he states as follows:
+After citing the fact that Mr. Blount had been sent here to ascer-taiu the facts in connection with this revolution, and after expressing a conclusion based upon Mr. Blount's report, that this revolution resulted largely if not entirely from the improper intervention of our then minister, and of the American troops, and expressing his desire within certain limitations to correct the wrong done, he states as follows:

-"On your arrival at Honolulu you will take advantage of an early opportunity to inform the Queen of this determination. \ \ \ You will, however, at the same time inform the Queen that when reinstated the President expects that she will pursue a magnanimous course by granting full amnesty to all who participated in the movement against her, including persons who are or have been officially or otherwise connected with the Provisional Government, depriving them of no right or privilege which they enjoyed before the so-called revolution.
+"On your arrival at Honolulu you will take advantage of an early opportunity to inform the Queen of this determination. " You will, however, at the same time inform the Queen that when reinstated the President expects that she will pursue a magnanimous course by granting full annesty to all who participated in the movement against her, including persons who are or have been officially or otherwise connected with the Provisional Government, depriving them of no right once [which I now do] that the President will cease interference in her behalf, and while he deems it his duty to endeavor to restore to the sovereign the constitutional government of the islands, his further efforts in that direction depend upon the Queen's unqualified agreement that all obligations created by the Provisional Government in the proper course of administration shall be assumed, and upon such pledge by her as shall prevent adoption of any measures of proscription or punishment for what has been done in the past by those setting up or supporting the Provisional Government.

-"All obligations created by the Provisional Government, in due course of administration, should be assumed."
+"All obligations created by the Provisional Government, in due course of admin-istration, should be assumed."

-I read now from a cipher dispatch which has been sent since my communication of the 14th of November, in which it is stated:
+I read now from a cipher dispatch which has been sent since my communication of the 14th of November, in which it is stated: "Should the Queen refuse assent to the written conditions, you will inform her at to decide largely for yourself.
+Do you intend to inquire as to whether the United States would support you if restored?